 FULLY ONLINE - BUILD YOUR SKILLS AND LAUNCH A NEW CAREER IN TECHNOLOGY.

 Our free program offers you the opportunity to learn all you need to be successful as an IT Help Desk Technician – from the technical knowledge of software and hardware to the job application and interview skills that will help you get the job you want.

 After completing the program and taking the exam, you will earn your industry-recognized CompTIA Fundamentals & A+ certifications.

 This program is open to students age 18 and older.
 Students age 40 and older will receive specialized mentoring and support through ReGeneration.
-ReGeneration is presented in collaboration with AARP Foundation and is made possible by the support of the U.S. Department of Labor, Health and Human Services, and Agriculture and other agencies as part of awards totaling $4.3 million (revised annually).
+ReGeneration is presented in collaboration with AARP Foundation.
+This program is fully supported by the U.S. Department of Labor, Health and Human Services, and Agriculture and other agencies as part of awards totaling $4.3 million (revised annually).

 Program Length12 Weeks